Skip to main content

 NSS – teaching on my course

 To ensure the quality of our teaching, we monitor the proportion of students that positively respond to questions within the teaching on my course section of the National Student Survey (NSS).
-We aim to exceed its benchmark score (a weighted sector average) by at least 2.5 percentage points.
-This year we exceeded the target with the score 89.0% compared with a benchmark of 84.8%.
-Since the 2023 survey was significantly different to previous iterations, the results are not comparable with prior years.
+We aim to exceed our benchmark score (a weighted sector average) by at least 2.5 percentage points.
+We continue to exceed this target with the score of 88.4% compared to the 85.2% for its benchmarks.

 Graph showing student positivity score of our assessment and feedback compared with NSS benchmark